-BAF Risk no. 26 There is a risk that the e quipment for frontline vehicles may not be available e when required Sta ff will not have equipm ent required to provide appropriate patient care quipment for monume vernoiss may not se avanus. o wiicii i required.
-Ota iii wiii iiot iiave eqaipiii ciii requirea to Risk Classification: Risk Owner: Grimshaw, Andrew Scrutii nising Comm ittee: Fleet and Logistics Risk Review Gro Underlying Cause/Source of Risk: This risk was 443 on t he old register e old register Gross Rati Current/Net Rating Target Rating There is a perrenial challenge in the nature of our business and our operating model in the context of increasing 16 16 6 demand that we may have circumstances where equipmen t might be moved between vehicles or used or lost throughout the course of a shift.
-Existing Controls Positive Assurance of Controls Furthe r Actions Due Date 1, Serial numbers on all re-usable equipment that can be accurately tracked.
-2, Agree and set requirements for stock levels on vehicles.
-Ensure regular monitoring occurs 3, Define 'shell' and maintain a reserve of essential equipment centrally to backfill and ensure vehicle can go back into service with minimal delays 4, Agree ownership and responsibilities for equipment ensuring that all VP responsibilities are included within the VP contract, to include FRUs and DCAs, ensure equipment is not transferred between vehicles 5, Complex based fleet in place to increase availability for VP checking and restocking/equipping vehicles 6, Electronic VDI pilot completed, all equipment has bar code or serial number 7, NE VP pilot rolled out to include secure local equipment stores and day time "Quatermaster" role 8, Interserve are providing feedback to Logistics regarding Vehicle Daily Inspection (VDI) reports.
-9, Current VP contract reviewed and any immediate changes are agreed 10, Planned rollout of complex based fleet to increase vehicle availability for VP to enable agreed stock requirements to be provided completed 11, Pilot project in NE area to provide and resupply equipment store implemented.
-12, Business case for the roll out of VP pan London has been agreed 13, Project board and working groups established.
-14, Review of delivery standards completed 15, New KPIs reported through to QIP 16, Deep dive by QIP panel completed 17, Preparation of tender documents and standard commencing DEC2016 18, Contract variations being developed to increase scope of works to include FRU and NETS vehicles 19, Proposal developed for the implementation of a depot based make Ready managers and 2 Make Ready Operations Managers to oversee the delivery of the contractor, coordinate more effectively with Fleet Workshop managers and local operational management teams on a daily 1, Clinical Equipment Group; 2, Asset tracking report; 3, VP reports; 4, VP Contract; 5, Equipment Process; 6, Project completion 7, Board reports and meeting minutes.
+Risk Classification: Risk Owner: Grimshaw, Andrew ittee: Fleet and Logistics l .
+Underlying Cause/Source of Risk: This risk was 443 on t - Gro oss Rating Current/Net Rating Target Rating There is a perrenial challenge in the nature of our business demand that we may have circumstances where equipmen throughout the course of a shift.
+16 16 6 Existing Controls Positive Assurance of Controls Furthe r Actions Due Date Serial numbers on all re-usable equipment that can be accurately tracked.
+Agree and set requirements for stock levels on vehicles.
+Ensure regular monitoring occurs Define 'shell' and maintain a reserve of essential equipment centrally to backfill and ensure vehicle can go back into service with minimal delays Agree ownership and responsibilities for equipment ensuring that all VP responsibilities are included within the VP contract, to include FRUs and DCAs, ensure equipment is not transferred between vehicles Complex based fleet in place to increase availability for VP checking and restocking/equipping vehicles Complex based fleet in place to increase availability for VP checking and restocking/equipping vehicles Electronic VDI pilot completed, all equipment has bar code or serial number N EVP pilot rolled out to include secure local equipment stores and day time "Quatermaster" role Interserve are providing feedback to Logistics regarding Vehicle Daily inspection (VDI) reports.
+Current VP contract reviewed and any immediate changes are agreed Plot project in NE area to provide and resupply equipment store mplemented.
+Business case for the roll out of VP pan London has been agreed New KPIs reported through to QIP New KPIs reported through to QIP Deep dive by QIP panel completed Proposal developed for the implementation of a depot based make Ready managers and 2 Make Ready Operations Managers to oversee the delivery of the contractor, coordinate more effectively with Fleet Workshop managers and local operational management teams on a daily pasis.
+Additional equipment is being sourced to facilitate the roll out where needed.
+Vehicle equipment being recovered pan Trust.
+To date £350K 1, Clinical Equipment Group; 2, Asset tracking report; 3, VP reports; 4, VP Contract; 5, Equipment Process; 6, Project completion 7, Board reports and meeting minutes.
 Gaps in Assurance None Gaps in Controls Review of processes and controls in Logistics team Review of medical device registers Need for the development of a planned replacement programme for Medical equipment.
 Development of a process that records missing equipment via CSU (PD33).
 Approval of Fleet Strategy with aligned 'unit' equipment.
-501 1801 1802 1803 Email Justin risk should be Roll out Veh service Ensure adec consumable available to Fully developments. p equipment database dicate where any Complete 31/08/2017 31/08/2017 31/08/2017
+501 1801 1802 1803 risk should t Roll out Veh service Ensure adec consumable available to Fully develo p equipment database dicate where any Complete 31/08/2017 31/08/2017 31/08/2017